AghaHammadAhmed/BusBuddy/README.md

 <<<<<<< HEAD
 =======
 =======
-### **README for BusBuddy**
+### **README for SecureShuttle**

 ---

-# **BusBuddy - Intelligent Van Tracking and Management System**
+# **SecureShuttle - Intelligent Van Tracking and Management System**

-**BusBuddy** is a safe, efficient, and user-friendly solution designed to revolutionize daily commuting for parents, students, and employees.
-With real-time tracking, optimized routes, and smart notifications, BusBuddy ensures reliable and secure transportation management.
+**SecureShuttle** is a safe, efficient, and user-friendly solution designed to revolutionize daily commuting for parents, students, and employees.
+With real-time tracking, optimized routes, and smart notifications, SecureShuttle ensures reliable and secure transportation management.

 ---